Nathaniel Wheeler: Family

 Nathaniel Wheeler was married twice: first, at Watertown, November 7, 1842, to Huldah Bradley, who bore him four children and died in 1857, leaving a son, Samuel, and a daughter, Ellen B., wife of Edward Harral; second, to Mary E. Crissey, who bore him four sons, two of whom, Archer and William Bishop, with their mother, survived.
 Nathaniel Wheeler died at his residence on Golden hill, Bridgeport, on December 31.
 1893.

 Memorial

 A memorial fountain was constructed in 1912 in Bridgeport in his honour.
 The fountain is located at the intersection of Fairfield Avenue, John Street and Park Avenue and was assembled by Gutzon Borglum.
-After years of deterioration, the fountain started getting renovated in 2009.
-It was finally restored in the summer of 2010.
+After years of deterioration, the fountain was renovated in 2009-2010.